microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_SPOApp/readme.md

 # Description

-This resource allows users to create and monitor SharePoint Online Site Collections.
+This resource allows users to deploy App instances in the App Catalog.